Tomosius/P2-HangMan/README.md

 This function creates and displays clickable alphabet buttons for letter guessing.

 ### letterGuess
-This function handles a letter guess, updates the hidden word, and logs player actions.
+This function handles a letter guess, updates the hidden word, and log player actions.

 ### updateTimerDisplay
 This function updates the countdown timer display.